 Preface 5 Chapter I - Presence and influence of the Economic and Social Commit- tee 9 Chapter II - Work of the Committee 1.
 Agriculture, forestry, rural development and fisheries 2.
 Transport policy and telecommunications 3.
-Social, family, educational and cultural affairs 23 23 29 33 3.
-Social, failing, educational and current and its and 39 52 52 7.
-External relations, trade and development policy 67 75 81 Chapter III - Press and media relations 93 Chapter IV - The Groups 95 Chapter V - Internal aspects of the Secretariat 1.
+Social, family, educational and cultural affairs 4.
+Economic, financial and monetary policy 5.
+Regional development and town and country planning policy 6.
+Industrial policy 7.
+External relations, trade and development policy 8.
+Energy policy, nuclear questions and research 9.
+Environment, public health and consumer affairs 23 23 29 33 39 52 52 67 75 81 Chapter III - Press and media relations 93 Chapter IV - The Groups 95 Chapter V - Internal aspects of the Secretariat 1.
 Staff 101 101 101 101 101 Annex A - Presence and influence of the Economic and Social Commit- tee 105 Annex B - Action taken by the Commission on ESC opinions adopted between January and September 1990 111 Annex C - List of Opinions, studies and information reports issued during 1990 179 Annex D - List of Opinions drawn up by the Committee on its own initiative during 1990 197 Annex E - Graphs 203